eliotsykes/gitbook-plugin-markrundown/README.md

 If a library your book depends on changes, you will make any needed changes in the `patch` and `bash run` blocks in the markrundown document.
 You then simply rebuild the book and its associated codebase from scratch by running `gitbook build`.

+## Runnable Markdown Recipes

+Figured out how to do something useful with markrundown?
+Submit it as a Pull Request to include as a recipe here in the README and help out your fellow authors!